trymeka/agent/README.md

 - **Sampling for Iteration**: Faster iterations through targeted sampling rather than full benchmarks.
 - **LLM as a Judge**: Employ LLM evaluation during iterations inspired by [Reflexion](https://arxiv.org/pdf/2303.11366) and [related research](https://arxiv.org/abs/2404.06474).
 - **Stepwise Planning**: Consistent planning after each step significantly boosts performance ([source](https://arxiv.org/abs/2506.06698)).

+## Key Features

+- **Bring your own LLM**: Meka is inherently hackable and works with any Modal that vercel AI sdk supports today.
+- **Extensible**: Meka is designed to be extensible.
+You can easily add your own tools and providers to the agent.
+- **Open Source**: Meka is oepn and builds on learnings that we've developed over testing ai agents on autonomous task.
+- **Typesafe**: Meka is written in TypeScript and provides a typesafe API for building and interacting with agents.

 ## Contributing